lipetsk-digital/HomeLibraryAI/README.md

 AI models:

 - Use U-2-Net Salient Object Detection AI-model as local library. $0.1 - $1 per image economy!
-- Compare many GPT models to find the cheapest and most efficient one
+- Automaticaly compare big count of different GPT models to find the cheapest and most efficient one
 - Make requests to GPT AI-models, including images and parse their responses
 - Write prompts for GPT to get scructurized data and get derived fields
 - Write prompt on one language to get response on another language